luiscarbonel1991/devlach-blog/blog/2022-07-08-kotlin-coroutines-basic-approach/index.md

 When developing applications we often want our functions to behave asynchronously or non-blocking, to ensure this there are many mechanisms depending on the language you use.
 In this article we are going to make an introduction of how Kotlin solves this issue in a very elegant way through its coroutines.

-Coroutines are threads ?
+Are coroutines  threads ?
 Ummm, the answer is nooo, coroutines and threads are similar in that they can be executed simultaneously and they need a block of code for their construction.
 But the truth is that a coroutine is not linked to any particular thread, in fact when we launch a coroutine it suspends its execution in a thread and when it has the result ready it can be resumed in any of the free threads, not necessarily in the thread where it started its execution.

-Next we are going to start from a requirement that usually appear when we develop in enterprise environments.
+Next we are going to start from a requirement that usually appears when we develop in enterprise environments.

 Imagine that you are asked to obtain the information of a Profile with its basic information (UserInfo) and the last 10 web sites where it was (TrackinInfo).